robegamesios/VRHapticGun/Games/PistolWhip/README.md

 4. Launch SteamVR and start Pistol Whip.

 NOTE: This app will work with the Haptic Gun even if you do not have BHaptics gear (tactsuit, tactosy, etc).
 Likewise, it should work with BHaptics gear without having a Haptic Gun.

+# Note for Visual Studio:

+1. You might need to re-include the reference dll files (Assemby-CSharp.dll, UnityEngine.dll, etc).

+2. If it's a Mono game, look for the reference files in the folder "PistolWhip_data/Managed/".

+3. If it's il2cpp, then it will only be available once you run the game with MelonLoader installed, and in "MelonLoader/Managed".

 # Repository of Pistol Whip BHaptics:
 https://github.com/floh-bhaptics/PistolWhip_bhaptics